FAQ

 Approximately 3½ to 4 hours, though times can vary due to weather and road construction.

-I'm driving my daughter to camp.
-Where and when do I meet the bus?
+I'm driving my camper to/home from camp.
+Where and when do I go?

-Is there a discount for driving my daughter to camp?
+Is there a discount for driving my camper to camp?

 No, your camp fees remain the same.

-I'm torn over whether to have my child take the bus or if I should take her to camp myself!
+I'm torn over whether to have my child take the bus or if I should take them to camp myself!

 We very strongly suggest your camper take the bus!
 Some campers live closer to camp than to a bus stop, and that's ok!
 But if you are located in the Bay Area, we highly recommend allowing your child to take the bus.
-Not only will she get to know fellow unit members during the ride, but it's often difficult for campers to separate from mom or dad and vice versa!
+Not only will they get to know fellow unit members during the ride, but it's often difficult for campers to separate from mom or dad and vice versa!
 Saying your goodbyes along with other campers and their parents at the bus stop is infinitely easier and smoother than attempting to do so once you're already at camp.
-It's an experience all the campers getting on the bus share at this time and is a bonding opportunity for the girls.
-Plus, mountain road construction is often a great obstacle during the summer, and it's often extremely difficult to gauge your driving time.
-If you are unable to arrive at the specified time, we may not be able to transport and row your daughter's luggage into camp.
+It's an experience all the campers getting on the bus share at this time and is a bonding opportunity.
+Plus, mountain road construction is often an obstacle during the summer, and it's often extremely difficult to gauge driving time.
+If you are unable to arrive at the specified time, we may not be able to transport and row your camper's luggage into camp.
 Unless it is extremely inconvenient for you to do so, please allow us to transport your child to camp!

 Should my camper bring a lunch on the bus?

 YES!
-Sometimes the buses get delayed, and although there will be a snack when she gets to camp, dinner isn't until 6:00 p.m.!
+Sometimes the buses get delayed, and although there will be a snack when they get to camp, dinner isn't until 5:30PM!

 I want to change my child's bus assignment!

-That's ok -- as long as it is before June 1!
-After June 1, we send our final counts to our bus company and have coordinated everything necessary for campers to get into camp.
-For that reason, transportation changes after June 1 incur a $50 late fee.
+That's ok -- as long as it is before June 15!
+After June 15, we send our final counts to our bus company and have coordinated everything necessary for campers to get into camp.

 Health